jhuang314/donation-primitive/README.md

 1. compile the bet_flattened.sol
 1. go to "Deploy & Run" in Remix, select MetaMask injected provider.
 1. deploy the bet_flattened.sol contract
-1. Either use Rootstock explorer or Remix to interact with the contract.
+1. either use Rootstock explorer or Remix to interact with the contract.

 ### Feedback about the experience